 Text translated from Forbes Magazine Brazil, n° 58, page 43.
 Published on May 2018.

-While electric cars do not become a global reality, world oil demand will not decline until 2036, according to the latest OPEC report.
+While electric cars do not become a global reality, world oil demand will not decline according to the latest OPEC report.
 The combustion engine market must continue for decades, and it requires solutions that minimize the harmful effects of the emission of gases.

 The innovation will enable a soft transition from diesel engines to hybrid system, while the emission will be reduced by 80-90% depending on the pollutant.